 * Has adequate organ function

-* Has measurable disease per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST 1.1) as determined by the local site investigator/radiology assessment and verified by blind independent review committee (BICR)
+* Has measurable disease per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST 1.1) as determined by the local site investigator/radiology assessment and verified by blinded independent central review (BICR)

-* Has Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1 assessed within 3 days before allocation/randomization.
+* Has Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1 within 3 days prior to the first dose of study intervention

 * Has a life expectancy of at least 6 months

-* Who are Hepatitis B surface antigen (HBsAg) positive are eligible if they have received hepatitis B virus (HBV) antiviral therapy for at least 4 weeks, and have undetectable HBV viral load prior to randomization.
+* Participants who are hepatitis B surface antigen (HBsAg) positive are eligible if they have received Hepatitis B Virus (HBV) antiviral therapy for at least 4 weeks, and have undetectable HBV viral load prior to allocation/randomization

-* Who has history of hepatitis C virus (HCV) infection are eligible if HCV viral load is undetectable at screening.
+* Participants with history of Hepatitis C Virus (HCV) infection are eligible if HCV viral load is undetectable at screening

-* Human immunodeficiency virus (HIV)-infected participants must have well-controlled HIV on antiretroviral therapy (ART)
+* Human Immunodeficiency Virus (HIV)-infected participants must have well controlled HIV on antiretroviral therapy

 Exclusion Criteria

-* Has had previous therapy for locally advanced unresectable or metastatic gastric/GEJ/esophageal adenocarcinoma
+* Has had previous therapy for locally advanced unresectable or metastatic gastric/gastroesophageal junction (GEJ)/esophageal adenocarcinoma

 * Has experienced weight loss \>20% over 3 months before the first dose of study intervention